mdavids/rfc/content/draft-davids-forsalereg-08.md

 _for-sale.example.com.
 IN TXT "v=FORSALE1;foo=bar"
 ```

-TXT records in the same RRset, but without a version tag, **MUST NOT** be interpreted or processed as a valid '\_for-sale' indicator.
+TXT records in the same RRset, but without a version tag, **MUST NOT** be interpreted or processed as a valid "\_for-sale" indicator.
 However, they may still offer some additional information for humans when considered alongside a valid
 record.
 For example: